DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-09-21-data_design.md

   teaser: /assets/images/what-is-data-quality.jpg
   twitter_image: /assets/images/data_science_9.jpg
 keywords:
-- data quality
+- Data quality
-- data design
+- Data design
-- data quality assurance
+- Data quality assurance
-- data collection
+- Data collection
-- data engineering roles
+- Data engineering roles
-- data utilization
+- Data utilization
-- data science quality
+- Data science quality
-- importance of data roles
+- Importance of data roles
-- data validation
+- Data validation
-- data governance
+- Data governance
 seo_description: Explore the vital importance of data quality, the need for defined roles in data design and collection, and how data quality impacts data science and engineering.
 seo_title: The Critical Role of Data Quality in the Data Industry
 seo_type: article
 subtitle: The Importance of Data Design, Quality Assurance, and the Urgent Need for Defined Roles in the Data Industry
 summary: Data quality is a crucial, yet often overlooked, aspect of data science and engineering.
 Without proper attention to data design, collection, and validation, even the most sophisticated analyses can be flawed.
 This article highlights the importance of establishing clear roles in data quality assurance and governance, ensuring that organizations can confidently rely on the data they use for decision-making.
   From defining data collection standards to ensuring ongoing data validation, this guide covers key strategies for maintaining high-quality data across the lifecycle of any data-driven project.
 tags:
-- Data Science
+- Data science
-- Data Engineering
+- Data engineering
-- Data Quality
+- Data quality
 title: 'The Unseen Art of Data Quality: Bridging the Gap Between Collection and Utilization'
 ---